We are on hand to help answer your queries

 Please note: Each pit-stop will have a cut off time (determined closer to the start of the event).
 If you miss the cut off time, you will be asked to get into the broom wagon.

 We will have mechanics out on the route to help with any significant issues, but we do ask all riders to bring a small toolkit and to be able to fix their own punctures.
-The kit that we recommend to bring along includes the following:
+We recommend bringing along a kit that includes the following:

 We strongly recommend learning how to use this equipment prior to the event, there are many online tutorials on this subject to help you along.